Doctor of Medicine: United States

 Admission to medical school in the United States is highly competitive, and in the United States there were 21,869 matriculants to medical school out of 53,371 applicants (≈41%) in 2019.
-Before entering medical school, students are not required to complete a four-year undergraduate degree (see admission criteria at Yale University, Emory University, Cornell University, University of Chicago, and others), but they must take the Medical College Admission Test (MCAT).
+While some medical school admission policies do not require students to complete a four-year undergraduate degree (see admission criteria at Yale University, Emory University, Cornell University, University of Chicago, and others), the overwhelming majority of incoming medical students in the United States have completed a four-year undergraduate degree.
+They must also take the Medical College Admission Test (MCAT).
 Before graduating from a medical school and being awarded the Doctor of Medicine degree, students are required to take the United States Medical Licensing Examination (USMLE) Step 1 and the clinical knowledge Step 2 exam.
 As of 2020, the requirement of the Clinical Skills portion of the Step 2 exam was removed.
-The MD degree is typically earned in four years and is an undergraduate vocational degree.
+The MD degree is typically earned in four years and is a professional doctoral degree.
 Following the awarding of the MD, physicians who wish to practice in the United States are required to complete at least one internship year (PGY-1) and pass the USMLE Step 3.

 In order to receive board eligible or board accredited status in a specialty of medicine such as general surgery or internal medicine, physicians undergo additional specialized training in the form of a residency.
 Those who wish to further specialize in areas such as cardiology or infectious diseases then complete a fellowship.
 Depending upon the physician's chosen field, residencies and fellowships involve an additional three to eight years of training after obtaining the MD.
 This can be lengthened with additional research years, which can last one, two, or more years.

-Even though the M.D. is a professional degree and not a research doctorate (i.e., a Ph.D.), many holders of the M.D. degree conduct research and publish in journals during training and after graduation.
+Even though the MD is a professional degree and not a research doctorate (i.e., a PhD), many holders of the MD degree conduct research and publish in journals during training and after graduation.
 Combined medical and research training is offered through programs granting an MD-PhD.
-The grade Doctor of Medical Research (Dr. mr.) for physicians specialized in "research" work has become quite rare since the 1980s with the highly respected Ph.D. being more attractive nationally and globally.
-The National Institutes of Health (NIH), through its Medical Scientist Training Program, funds M.D.-Ph.D. training programs at many universities.
-Some M.D.s choose a quasi-research career and receive funding from the NIH as well as other sources such as the Howard Hughes Medical Institute.
-The United States Department of Education and the National Science Foundation do not include the M.D. or other professional doctorates among the degrees that are equivalent to real doctorates.
+The grade Doctor of Medical Research for physicians specialized in "research" work has become quite rare since the 1980s with the highly respected PhD being more attractive nationally and globally.
+The National Institutes of Health (NIH), through its Medical Scientist Training Program, funds MD-PhD training programs at many universities.
+Some MDs choose a quasi-research career and receive funding from the NIH as well as other sources such as the Howard Hughes Medical Institute.
+The United States Department of Education and the National Science Foundation do not include the MD or other professional doctorates among the degrees that are equivalent to research doctorates.